wh5a/uoc/README.md

 and the toolchain (`sys-devel/`) are in the portage, they don't get built into the image.

-The stock system on cr-48 seems to be built from ChromiumOS' `0.9.128.B` branch (B for beta?), with some changes (some dev packages removed, and some proprietary drivers added).
+The stock system on beta channel seems to be built from ChromiumOS' `0.9.128.B` branch (B for beta?), with some changes (some dev packages removed, and some proprietary drivers added).